yanbinc2/ME_codes/README.md

 #
 (c) Execution procedures:
-1. Run 'SpecClust.R' to generate the candidates seed regions.
+1. Phase1.
+Run 'SpecClust.R' to generate the candidates seed regions.
 It outputs one file, shown in the following section.
-2. Copy two output files from phase2 into the phase2and4/data/.
-Hyperparameter 'MNIST_generate_seedregions_params.txt' is in phase2and4/data/ already.
+2. Phase2.
+Copy two output files from phase1 into the phase2/data/.
+Hyperparameter 'MNIST_generate_seedregions_params.txt' has been stored in phase2/data/.
 Run 'generate_seedregions_package.m' to generate the seed regions.
-It outputs three files, shown in the following section.
+It will output three files.
-3. Copy three output files from phase2 into the phase3/data/.
+3. Phase 3.
+Copy three output files from phase2 into the phase3/data/.
 Run 'main_phase3.ipynb'.
-It outputs several immediate pickle files and three mat files.
+It will output several immediate pickle files and three mat files.
 The users may ignore pickle files.
 Three mat files are the data prepared for the next phase 4.
-The three mat files are 'results_of_original.mat', 'results_of_combination.mat' and 'results_of_removal.mat'.
+The three mat files 'results_of_original.mat', 'results_of_combination.mat' and 'results_of_removal.mat' will locate in the phase3/codes/.
-4. Copy three output files from phase3 into the phase2and4/data/.
-Hyperparameter 'MNIST_merge_seedregions_params.txt' is in phase2and4/data/ already.
-Run 'merge_seedregions_package.m' to get merging tables.
-It outputs one file, shown in the following section.
+4. Copy three output files from phase3 into the phase4/data/.
+Hyperparameter 'MNIST_merge_seedregions_params.txt' hass been in phase4/data/.
+Run 'merge_seedregions_package.m'.
+It will output one file.
 5. Copy one output file from phase4 into the phase5/data/.
 Run 'main_phase5.ipynb' to obtain the clustering results.
-It outputs 'accu_history.csv' to evaluate the accuracy as well.
+It outputs 'accu_history.csv' in the phase5/codes/ to evaluate the accuracy.